Generic selectors

 Shakhtar Donetsk stadium - Donbas Arena

 Fighting between Ukrainian forces and Russian-aligned separatists escalated in 2014, to the extent that would change the dynamic in the recent and the football club would be a consequence of that.
-Newly developed Donetsk Airport was attacked, as was the stadium.
-It was hit hard by shelling but the conflict meant that football was the least of the worries.
+The newly developed Donetsk Airport was attacked, as was the stadium.
+It was hit hard by shelling, but the conflict meant that football was the least of the worries.

 The man who made the ‘Miners’: Rinat Akhmetov

-As named above, Rinat Akhmetov is the figure behind the finance and the plan to put the club on the map.
+As named above, Rinat Akhmetov is the figure behind the finances and the plan to put the club on the map.

 The boss, an oligarch who was a former professional boxer, is one of Ukraine’s richest men.
 He assumed control of the club in the mid-1990s and has put in an extraordinary amount of money, around €1.5bn – he has an estimated personal fortune of around €7bn as a reported owner of the Azovstal steelworks in Mariupol – to push Shakhtar from a lowly status to achievers and competitors on the elite European stage.